okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 This operation will transition the user to the status of `RECOVERY` and the user will not be able to login or initiate a forgot password flow until they complete the reset flow.

 This operation provides an option to delete all the user' sessions.
 However, if the request is made in the context of a session owned by the specified user, that session isn't cleared.

 >**Note:** You can also use this API to convert a user with the Okta Credential Provider to a use a Federated Provider.
 After this conversion, the user cannot directly sign in with password.
 The second example demonstrates this usage.
+To return a federated user back to an Okta user, use the default API call.
+See the final example.

 ##### Request parameters